 Hawaii requires you to renew your license every 8 years.
-If you are over a certain age, additional license renewal rules apply:
+Older drivers face additional renewal requirements:

 The state of Hawaii enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Work Zone Enhanced Penalties may be assessed even if workers are not currently present and working.
 In Hawaii, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
-Driving while above the legal limit is called Driving Under the Influence.
-Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
+States often enforce more strict mandatory penalties for drivers above a certain BAC.
 In Hawaii, driving with a BAC above 0.15% will trigger automatic enhanced minimum penalties.

-Most states do not allow cellphone use while driving.
+Texting while driving is illegal in most but not all states.
 In Hawaii, hand-held devices such as phones and mp3 player are banned for all drivers, regardless of age.
-Handheld devices bans prohibit talking on the phone without a hands-free system.
+Hands-free interaction with cellphones is allowed.

 Texting while driving is banned in Hawaii.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In Hawaii, distracted driving is listed as a category on police crash report forms.

 Hawaii requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Hawaii is $45.00.
-Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.
+Safety belt laws very state-by-state.
+Consult your states Department of Transportation for specific seatbelt use laws.